 More detailed information about the abstract (one page) for the poster and a format will be given during registration.
 After registration you will receive a link to upload the abstract.

 If you have any questions, please send us an email.

 Associated with this symposium, we organize a free public evening for patients, researchers, students and other interested.
-We will take you on a journey to the new borders of the Crohn and Colitis Ulcerosa research.
+We will take you on a journey to the new borders of chronic bowel diseases such as Crohn and Colitis Ulcerosa research.

-The primary goal this year is to discuss, together with patients with Crohn's and Colitis Ulcerosa disease and other interested, which therapy perspectives our present research offers or will offer.
+The primary goal this year is to discuss, together with patients and other interested, which therapy perspectives are realistic in the near future.

-Participants can view the demonstrations, attend interesting lectures and participate in an interactive panel discussion.
+Participants can view demonstrations, attend interesting lectures and participate in an interactive panel discussion.

-More information and subscription will be available soon.
+More information and subscription is available on the Dutch website.

 Radboud Auditorium (exterior)

 The Radboud Frontiers Symposium will be held at the Radboudumc Auditorium, Geert Grooteplein 15, 6525 GA Nijmegen, route 296.

 The symposium dinner will be held in Fort Lent, Bemmelse Dijk 4, 6663 KV Lent.
 A coach is available to take you from the Radboud Auditorium to Fort Lent.